heeyupchung/Full-Stack-App-With-React-and-a-Rest-API/README.md

-# Full Stack App With React and a Rest API
+# Full Stack App with React and a REST API